magento/merchdocs/src/payment/payment-on-account.md

 1. Enter a **Title** to identify the this payment method during checkout, or you can accept the `Payment on Account` default title.

-1. If orders typically wait for approval, accept the default **New Order Status** as `Pending”` until it is approved.
+1. If orders typically wait for approval, accept the default **New Order Status** as `Pending` until it is approved.

    If you prefer, you can use the `Processing` or `Suspected Fraud` status for new orders with this payment method.